 The strawberries are SO good this time of year, as are all fresh berries.

 The addition of strawberries to ice cream is easy.

 - Trim the stem, and dice.

-- Add sugar and let sit for a couple of hours.
+- Add sugar and let sit for a few minutes.

 - Use blender to puree.

 - Add to ice cream mix.